AL333Z/ReactiveApplication/reactive_programming/evaluation_model.md

 # Evaluation model

 The core of languages that support Reactive Programming is about **how changes are propagated**.
-From the user's point of view (the programmer) everything is transparent.
-In other words, a change of a value is automatically propagated to all dependent computations.
+From the user's point of view (the programmer) this should be as much transparent as possible.
+In other words, a change of a value is automatically propagated to all dependent computations without the user has to manually propagate the changes by himself.

 At the language level this means that there should be a mechanism that is triggered when there's an event occurence at an event source.
 This mechanism will fire a notification about the changes to dependent computations, that will possibly trigger a recomputation, and so on.